Edit on GitHub

 4. Press Ctrl + , to open the Preferences menu

-5. Enter below address in the Additional Boards Manager URLs.
+5. Enter the below address in the Additional Boards Manager URLs.

 https://raw.githubusercontent.com/ROBOTIS-GIT/OpenCR/master/arduino/opencr_release/package_opencr_index.json

 6. Open the TurtleBot3 firmware.
-Depending on your platform, please select the correct firmware.
+Please select the correct firmware, depending on your specific model .

-8. Connect OpenCR to the PC and Select OpenCR > OpenCR Board from Tools > Board menu.
+7. Connect the OpenCR to the PC and Select OpenCR > OpenCR Board from the Tools > Board menu.

-9. Select the OpenCR connected USB port from Tools > Port menu.
+8. Select the USB port with the OpenCR connected from the Tools > Port menu.

-11. If firmware upload fails, try uploading with the recovery mode.
-Below sequence activates the recovery mode of OpenCR.
-Under the recovery mode, the STATUS led of OpenCR will blink periodically.
+10. If the firmware upload fails, try uploading again through recovery mode according to the following instructions.
+While in recovery mode, the STATUS led of the OpenCR will blink periodically.

 • Hold down the PUSH SW2 button.